status-im/crvc/README.md

 While it's my belief that the introduction of Australia's Telecommunications and Other Legislation Amendment (Assistance and Access) Act 2018 and the recent FATF Recommendations are well-intentioned, it is clear that these rules are alarming, harmful and prematurely stifle innovation, preventing us from discovering newer, more efficient ways of protecting users and upholding [human rights](http://www.un.org/en/universal-declaration-human-rights/).

-As a result, these actions point to a future where I or Status Research & Development GmbH nay be prevented from producing & distributing binaries that do not comply with distribution channel terms of service and jurisdictional policies.
+As a result, these actions point to a future where I or Status Research & Development GmbH may be prevented from producing & distributing binaries that do not comply with distribution channel terms of service and jurisdictional policies.
 CRVC is a foot in the door, it may allow for a future where future generations can create software that better upholds [human rights](http://www.un.org/en/universal-declaration-human-rights/).

 ## Get started